1099 Forms

 Note: Churches, certain religious organizations such as synagogues and mosques, and schools affiliated with a church or religious order are generally exempt from filing Form 990.

-Select the Form, Tax year & enter the details.
+Select the form, tax year, and enter the details.

 Verify the accuracy of the information and proceed.

-Hit the submit button to file it to the IRS.
+Click the submit button to file it with the IRS.

 No credit card required